 We expect employers to honor all offers made to students.
 Exploding offers are prohibited and refer to any condition that places undue pressure on the student to accept early (e.g., "We have 10 offers outstanding for 8 openings and will accept the first 8 students who get back to us," or “We will extend an offer if you agree to accept today,” etc.).

-Reneging on a Job Offer is considered an egregious breach of ethics and may damage your professional reputation.
-Students who renege on a job offer will have their Crimson Careers account blocked immediately and will have to meet with the Director of the Campus Interview Program.
-If an opportunity has come along that you would like to pursue after you have accepted a job offer, consult OCS to discuss how you might approach the situation.
+Reneging on a job/internship offer is considered an egregious breach of ethics and may damage your professional reputation.
+Students who renege on an offer will have their Crimson Careers account blocked immediately and will have to meet with the Director of the Campus Interview Program.
+If an opportunity has come along that you would like to pursue after you have accepted an offer, consult OCS to discuss how you might approach the situation.